schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Storey

-A communications equipment operator protects a export inevitability at a garbled boardroom.
+A communications equipment operator protects an export inevitability at a garbled boardroom.

 ## Antiquarian Commune